mrismanaziz/Reforestation/README.md

-## Why is no one friends with Dracula?
-Because he's a pain in the neck.
+## Why do you never see elephants hiding in trees?
+Because they're so good at it.